 You can keep a fancy dress competition for kids in the age group of 3-10 yrs or give gifts to the ones who are best dressed as per the theme.
 Kids love to participate in such competitions no matter it is a girl or a boy, children look cute getting dressed up.

 8-12yr old kids to form teams and bring their own costumes and decorations for this group activity.
 They have to setup their jhaankis (scenes from Krishna’s birth time) in 1-3 hrs timeframe.
 Kids with best Jhaanki should all be rewarded.

 4. ‘Dahi Haandi’

 During childhood, Lord Krishna would often steal butter that ‘Gopies’ would prepare.
 After this incident Krishna was given the name – Makhan Chor.
 Keep a large earthen pot with buttermilk on a great height in the middle of an open area.
 A pyramid of volunteers (boys) has to break the pot and all participants will win a prize.
 The participants are called as ‘Govinda’.
 Once the pot is broken, ‘Dahikala’, ingredients in the pot are distributed as ‘prasad’ among devotees.

-Krishna was born at midnight, hence, special prayers (‘aarti’) are sung at midnight amidst tinkling bells to welcome the new born baby Krishna.
+Krishna was born at midnight, hence, special prayers (‘aarti’) are sung at midnight amidst tinkling bells to welcome the newborn baby Krishna.
 Thereafter, ‘prasad’ is distributed.
-Post this people break their fast and have special dinner.
+Post this people break their fast and have a special dinner.

 Families can also plan a visit to a nearby temple to perform ‘puja’ and ‘aarti’.
 You may donate things to needy people.
 Donations can be cash, food, clothes, medicines, milk, sweets, etc.